Create Reports and Dashboards

-Bosses love reports.
-It's a fact.
 A report in Salesforce is a list of records that meet the criteria you define.
 It’s displayed in Salesforce in rows and columns, and can be filtered, grouped, or displayed in a graphical chart.
-You'll create a report to monitor your supply costs for each Battle Station being constructed.
+You'll create a report to monitor your supply costs for each Space Station being constructed.

-- Click the App Launcher and select Battle Station Construction
+- Click the App Launcher and select Space Station Construction.

-- Click the Reports tab and click the New Report... button.
+- Click the Reports tab and click New Report.

-- Search for Quantity, Unit Cost, and Total Cost fields in the Add column search and add them as columns one at a time.
-Note: You can also drag the fields from the Fields pane, in the Battle Station with Supplies: Info folder in to Columns section.
+- In the Add column search, search for Quantity, Unit Cost, and Total Cost fields and add them as columns.
+(You can also drag the fields from the Fields pane into the Columns section.)

 - In the Add group search, enter

-Battle Station Nameand select Battle Station Name.
-This will separate the report by individual Battle Station records.
+Space Station Nameand select Space Station Name.
+This will separate the report by individual Space Station records.

 - Click the Update Preview Automatically toggle to view column menus.

-- Open the menu on the Quantity, Unit Cost columns and select Summarize, then deselect Sum.
-Leave Sum as selected for Total Cost Column.
+- Open the menu on the Unit Cost column and select Summarize, then deselect Sum.

 - Click Save & Run, enter